openstack/keystone/doc/source/admin/federation/configure_federation.rst

 the keystone Identity Provider later.

-The following configuration steps were performed on a machine running Ubuntu 14.04 and Apache 2.4.7.
+The following configuration steps were performed on a machine running Ubuntu 16.04 and Apache 2.4.18.

-To enable federation, you'll need to:

-1. Run keystone under Apache for `SUSE`_, `RedHat`_ or `Ubuntu`_, rather than
+To enable federation, you'll need to run keystone behind a web server such as Apache rather than running the WSGI application directly with uWSGI or Gunicorn.
-   using uwsgi command.
-2. `Configure Apache to use a federation capable authentication method`_.
-3. `Configure Federation in Keystone`_.
+See the installation guide for `SUSE`_, `RedHat`_ or `Ubuntu`_ to configure the Apache web server for keystone.

+Throughout the rest of the guide, you will need to decide on three pieces of information and use them consistently throughout your configuration:

+1. The protocol name.
+This must be a valid keystone auth method and must match one of: ``saml2``, ``openid``, ``mapped`` or a `custom auth method`_ for which you must `register as an external driver`_.

+2. The identity provider name.
+This can be arbitrary.

+3. The entity ID of the service provider.
+This should be a URN but need not resolve to anything.

+You will also need to decide what HTTPD module to use as a Service Provider.
+This guide provides examples for ``mod_shib`` and ``mod_auth_mellon`` as SAML service providers, and ``mod_auth_openidc`` as an OpenID Connect Service Provider.

 .. note::